 What does this mean to our community?
 Denver currently lacks proper public health interventions to significantly reduce rates of public injection, something many community members have experienced through observing people utilizing public bathrooms to inject as well as open injecting in common spaces such as parks, sidewalks, and alleyways.
 These venues are neither sterile nor safe and, sadly, are often the very places where people, without proper supervision or intervention, die of overdose.
-A Denver SIF would significantly impact rates of public injection and would serve to help connect our marginalized citizens to evidence-based health care and support.
+A Denver supervised use site would significantly impact rates of public injection and would serve to help connect our marginalized citizens to evidence-based health care and support.

 Executive Director Lisa Raville explains, “We want to make sure that our folks get factual, correct health information and have a safe space.
 We want to make sure that they are not dying in business bathrooms and someone who makes minimum wage who is just trying to clean the bathroom before their shift is over isn’t finding a dead body, and that is exactly what is happening in our community.
 Not only is that very traumatizing for mothers and family members and people who love the person who died of an overdose in that bathroom, it is incredibly traumatizing for someone who has to work there every day and relive that.”

 Sign our pledge to support an evidence-based intervention to prevent disease and death in a manner that meets the needs of our citizens and our community.
 Support the opening of a supervised injection facility in Denver for a healthier and safer community.
 We ask Denver to take all necessary steps to authorize and establish supervised use sites as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug dependency treatment and other supportive care.